 * Nurturing the Roots: an international community mentor project.
-We continued to expand our mentor network through our Global Mentor Outreach Initiative 2005- 2012 to communities in Brazil, the Hawaiian islands and the islands of French Polynesia.
-In February members of our team traveled to O‘ahu for meetings with the members of our Hawaiian mentor circle.
-In February we also spent two weeks on Huahine with friends from the Tahitian community.
-In April, we traveled to Florianopolis, Santa Catarina, Brazil for a special tracking course for educators at Instituto Çarakura.
-In May, we held the first year of NTR / New Mexico, a new three year community mentor training for 24 participants.
-In October, we joined our friends at the Univerisity of Peace (UNIPAZ) in Brasília for a special youth Formação, as well as a public tracking course focusing on Tracking the Roots of Peace.
+We continued to expand our mentor network through our Global Mentor Outreach Initiative 2005 – 2013 to communities in Brazil, the Hawaiian islands and the islands of French Polynesia.
+In February members of our team traveled to the Big Island and to O‘ahu for meetings with the members of our Hawaiian mentor circle and to look at sites for future gatherings.
+We also held courses in February and October on O‘ahu for healers and lomilomi practitioners in preparation for a new mentor program in Hawai‘i.

 * Hawaiian Arts of Life.
 We traveled to Honolulu, O’ahu in October to spend three days hiking with the entire Grade 7 (300 + students) of the Kamehameha Middle School, presenting ideas on sustainability, biomimicry and nature awareness.